djnotes/madelineproto-container/README.md

 ## Features
 - An easy way to get started with MadelineProto.
 - All the MadelineProto requirements are already installed in this image.
 -  You can use this image with Docker or Podman.
-GitHub hosts the code, but the image is on Docker Hub.
+- Container image available from both Docker Hub and GHCR

 To get started run:
-1- Create a project directory like myproject
+1 - Create a project directory like myproject
-2- Go to the project directory `cd myproject`
+2 - Go to the project directory `cd myproject`
-3- Create a session directory: `mkdir session`
+3 - Create a session directory: `mkdir session`
-4- Run the following command:
+4 - Run the following command:

 ```

 docker run  --rm --name mycontainer -ti -v `pwd`:/app:Z  powergame/madelineproto your_telegram_username